Solar eclipse of August 18, 1868: Discovery of helium

 French astronomer Pierre Janssen observed the eclipse from Guntur in Madras State, British India.
 It was the first total eclipse since Gustav Kirchhoff's 1859 theory that the Fraunhofer lines in the solar spectrum correspond to the emission line of the different chemical elements present in the Sun.
 Correspondingly, Janssen observed the eclipse with the aid of a spectroscope.
 He noticed a bright yellow line (λ = 587.49 nm) in the spectra of the solar prominences that could not be due to sodium as had previously been assumed, and was subsequently able to observe the same line even without the need for an eclipse.
 The same result was found independently by British astronomer Norman Lockyer, and both Janssen's and Lockyer's communications were presented to the French Academy of Sciences on October 26, 1868.

 King Mongkut's calculation

-King Mongkut, also known as Rama IV of Siam, was able to calculate and predict the solar eclipse two years earlier.
-The calculations were correct as to the place, the time and the type of the solar eclipse that would happen.
-The eclipse took place precisely as the king had predicted, the total phase lasting six minutes and 46 seconds.
-In fact, his calculations were better — by about two seconds — than those of the French astronomers, who acknowledged his accuracy.
-Mongkut was exposed to malaria, then developed chills and fever.
-He died on October 1, 1868.
+King Mongkut, Rama IV of Siam, predicted and calculated the solar eclipse two years prior.
+The calculations were correct as to the place, time, and type of the solar eclipse that would occur.
+His calculations were better — by about two seconds — than those of the French astronomers, who acknowledged his accuracy.
+Mongkut invited foreign dignitaries and scientists, including Sir Harry Ord, the Governor of the Straits Settlements, and the French expedition led by Pierre Janssen that led to the discovery of helium.
+The event demonstrated Siam's engagement with modern science and diplomacy.

+Mongkut was exposed to malaria around this time, developing chills and fever.
+He died a month and a half after the eclipse, on 1 October 1868.
 According to the Thai Astronomical Society and NASA, this eclipse is known as "The King of Siam's eclipse".

+Eclipse details

+Shown below are two tables displaying details about this particular solar eclipse.
+The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.

+Eclipse season

+This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
+Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
+Either two or three eclipses happen each eclipse season.
+In the sequence below, each eclipse is separated by a fortnight.